isobel-p/python-reader/README.md

 - Saves progress using Pickle files
 - Tells you the frequency of each word... because why not?

+## Requirements
+Python >= 3.6
+Modules come preinstalled with Python's standard library so no long setup is required, just download and use.
+You will also need a text or Markdown file to read.

 ## Install
 1. Clone the repo:
    ```